310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 I’ll do everything you’ve asked of me.
 It's a favor from you, so I have to do it.

-Besides, his most likely hiding spot is in the aquarium, so while we’re there I’ll get to act like I’m on a date with you.
+Besides, his most likely hiding spot is in the aquarium, so…

+While we’re there, I’ll get to act like I’m on a date with you.

-Well, other than having a *child* coming along with us.
+Well, other than having a *child* accompanying us.
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/aquarium2_2.jpg %}